The quasi-normal modes of relativistic Fokker-Planck kinetic theory: Ultrarelativistic particles in one dimension

 \subsection{Setup of the problem}

 We seek solutions \(\psi(p)\) of the differential equation

-that remain bounded as \(|p|\to\infty\).
+that remain bounded as \(|p|\to\infty\) (if $\psi$ is square integrable, the corresponding $E$ belongs to the point spectrum; if $\psi$ is oscillatory, $E$ belongs to the continuous spectrum \cite[\S 21]{landau3}).
 This defines a standard one-dimensional Schr\"odinger problem, with the important difference that \(\chi\) may in general be complex, rendering the Hamiltonian non-Hermitian.
 Nevertheless, the construction of solutions proceeds along familiar lines.
 In particular, equation \eqref{Schrod1D} can be treated piecewise as

 supplemented by the matching conditions at \(p=0\),

 together with the requirement that \(\psi\) remain finite as \(p\to\pm\infty\).